shaziyev/dark-software-factory/README.md

 However, the capability frontier is moving quickly.
 The effective intelligence of LLM systems appears to be **roughly doubling every ~7 months** (see [METR Time Horizons](https://metr.org/time-horizons/)).

-In this small experiment, the agents autonomously implemented a **complete user story from specification to tested code**, without human supervision - a task that would likely take a human developer at least a day or a few, even in full vibe-coding mode.
+In this small experiment, the agents autonomously implemented a **complete feature from specification to tested code**, without human supervision - a task that would typically require days of focused engineering effort.

 ## 🧠 The New Bottleneck: Human Thinking